tenzir/tenzir/web/blog/five-design-principles-for-building-a-data-pipeline-engine/index.md

 our own data pipeline engine, coming from the perspective of security teams that are building out their detection and response architecture.
 These principles emerged during design and implementation.
-Many times, we asked ourselves "what's the right way of solving this problem?".
+Many times, we asked ourselves "what's the right way of solving this problem?"
 We often went back to the drawing board and started challenging existing approaches, such as what a data source is, or what a connector should do.
 To our surprise, we found a coherent way to answer these questions without having to make compromises.
 When things feel Just Right,